ARCHER2-HPC/archer2-website/ecse/index.md

 ## [eCSE Observers call](observers/)

 One of the aims of the eCSE programme is to provide support for researchers in the early stages of their careers and we will be offering a small number of early career researchers the opportunity to attend the eCSE panel meeting as observers.

-The early career eCSE Panel Observers opened alongside the eCSE call and the deadline for applications for this call is **16:00 on 27 Feb 2024**.
-Please see the [eCSE observer call information](observers/) for further details.
+There is currently no eCSE Observers call open.

 ## Upcoming eCSE Calls